imtapps/django-request-signer/doc/source/overview.rst

 Django Request Signer provides both a client and a server component to assist in verifying that both the sending and receiving ends of a web service call can trust one another.
-This trust is established by allowing clients to register with the server and recieve a unique public client id and a private key.
+This trust is established by allowing clients to register with the server and receive a unique public client id and a private key.

 How it Works